So in case you didn’t know…

 Talking and sharing stories with Mike made me reflect and get new perspectives on my experiences.

-and have the potential to completely re-orient a person’s focus.
+Key Principle: Conversations are powerful and have the potential to completely re-orient a person’s focus.

 I know because that’s exactly what happened to me.

 …with the right practice and mentoring my naturalist mind gradually opened into a deep understanding of how nature works and how I personally fit into the big web of life.

 This is the real power of nature-based mentoring, and it’s why I LOVE mentoring people in the ancient ways of nature.